 Business certificates focus on the development of job- or career-specific skills in a short-term, concentrated format.
 The Business Computer Applications Certificate focuses on the mastery of computer software programs with an emphasis on business applications.
 This certificate is earned after completing 11-12 credits.
 Students can add value to their skill set and résumé by completing this technology-focused certificate or updating skills by learning new versions of software.
-Many courses may apply toward the Associate of Science in Business degree and Associate of Applied Science Business: Office Technology degree.
-For additional information about our business programs, visit our Web site at http://www.anokaramsey.edu
+Many courses may apply toward the Associate in Science in Business degree and Associate in Applied Science Business: Office Technology degree.